Pet Therapy Volunteering

 The first step is to fill out a volunteer application.
 Learn about the application process.

-Since 2005, the Pet Therapy Program at Penn State Health Milton S. Hershey Medical Center has been giving patients, families, visitors, and staff the opportunity to interact with trained dogs in a therapeutic setting.
+The Pet Therapy Program at Penn State Health Milton S. Hershey Medical Center has been giving patients, families, visitors, and staff the opportunity to interact with trained dogs in a therapeutic setting.
 The small pet therapy team at the Children’s Hospital consists of volunteers, and all dogs are owned, loved, and trained by their owners (or “handlers”).

 You’ll see the immediate effects of your work in the smiles of patients, many of whom miss their own pets at home.